-The first evidence of quantum coherence in photosynthetic antennas at physiological temperature was detected green sulphur bacteria and cryptophyte algae [1, 2], both organisms able to photosynthesise efficiently at low light intensities.
+The first evidence of quantum coherence in photosynthetic antennas at physiological temperature was detected in green sulphur bacteria and cryptophyte algae [1, 2], both organisms able to photosynthesise efficiently at low light intensities.
 Green sulphur bacteria uniquely contain a complex called the Fenna-Matthews-Olson (FMO) complex [10], which mediates excitation energy transfer from the antenna to the reaction centre [11].
 The site energies and optical transition energies for the FMO complex of Chlorobium tepidum used here were calculated by Adolphs and Renger [12].
-Quantum coherent EET through the bare excitonic system without adding environmental contributions to the Hamiltonian $H{ex}^{FMO}$ happens with a low probability: for the transfer of the excitation to from site 1 to site 3, the probability of transfer is just 4.2%.
-We now investigate the effect of decoherent interaction with environmental spins at 300K on the process of EET in the FMO complex.
+Quantum coherent EET through the bare excitonic system without adding environmental contributions to the Hamiltonian H{ex}^{FMO} happens with a low probability: for the transfer of the excitation from site 1 to site 3, the probability of transfer is just 4.2%.